NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 ## Application Logic

-In this chapter you’ll learn how to add JavaScript logic to your app, how to create services that talk to backend endpoints, and how to architect an app that uses multiple pages.
+In this chapter you’ll learn how to add TypeScript logic to your app, how to create services that talk to backend endpoints, and how to architect an app to share code with Angular 2 web apps.
 There’s a lot to cover, so let’s start by discussing how to handle events and data binding.

 ### Events